 Double that unless you want to attend the game alone, add a $70 parking pass and you’re already close to $8,000 in the hole, just for two of the worst seats in the house.
 Yikes.

 Without owning season tickets to one of the teams that made the Super Bowl, the secondary market appears to be the only shot anyone has to get Super Bowl tickets … but there are actually two more you may not know about.

-However, if you put most purchases on your credit card like I do, that number can add up fast and after just a few years (or if you use this card for BIG purchases).
-Consider the above costs for Super Bowl tickets, 160,000 points = $7,800 in actual ticket costs, that’s an evaluation of over$5 per 100 points (meaning an effective cash back rate of more than 5%).
+However, if you put most purchases on your credit card as I do, that number can add up fast and after just a few years (or if you use this card for BIG purchases).
+Consider the above costs for Super Bowl tickets, 160,000 points = $7,800 in actual ticket costs, that’s an evaluation of over$5 per 100 points (meaning an effective cashback rate of more than 5%).

 Not too shabby at all, and the seats you receive could be anywhere (not guaranteed to be nosebleed, but pretty close I would imagine).

 (2) Each year, the NFL runs a random lottery and awards the public a small amount of Super Bowl tickets at face value (normally under 1,000 tickets).

 To enter this lottery, you must mail an index card to the address below with your contact information (full name, address, phone, email) between February 1st and June 1st of the year before the Super Bowl.
 If you’re selected, you can purchase two tickets at face value.

 You can bet that whenever a city gets the rights to host a Super Bowl, the eyes of every businessman and woman in town turn into dollar signs.
 For the two weeks leading up to the Super Bowl and the day of the game itself, a flood of people come to town, looking to have a good time and spend, spend, spend.
 This is why it’s important to get a jump on everyone else and plan your accommodations as early as possible.